k4rtik/netbalance/README.md

 1. Move the config file `.netbalance.gcfg` to your home directory and add your login credentials.
 1. `$ netbalance`

+## Other providers
+- For DSL providers like Airtel, ACT, see [Netlimit][https://github.com/arg0s/netlimit] by @arg0s
+- For other cable providers needing web based authentication, it should be easy to modify `netbalance`, please feel free to do so.

 [code]: http://golang.org/doc/code.html